x71xxy/LOCKDOWN-Escape-Room/README.md

 # LOCKDOWN - Escape Room 3D Experience

 This is a web-based escape room 3D interactive application built with Three.js.
-Players need to solve three different puzzles (Lockbox Code, Sequence Switches, and Puzzle Pieces) to complete the escape.
+Players need to solve three different puzzles (Treasure Chest, Sequence Switches, and Directional Puzzle) to complete the escape.

 ## Project Structure